Vue.js Integration Guide

 Get Your API Key

-Sign up for IssueCapture and retrieve your widget API key from the dashboard
+Sign up for IssueCapture and grab your widget API key

 • Go to issuecapture.com/signup and create a free account

-• Connect your Jira instance via OAuth
+• Connect your Jira instance via OAuth (about 30 seconds)

-• Navigate to the Widgets page and create a new widget
+• Open the Widgets page and create a new widget

 2

-• Restart dev server after adding environment variables
+• Restart `vite` after adding env vars

-# .env (Vite - recommended)
+# .env (Vite — recommended for Vue 3)

 VITE_ISSUECAPTURE_API_KEY=ic_your_api_key_here